leadr-msu/3d-printing-guide/README.md

 # 3D Printing Guide

-By: Autumn Painter and Brian Geyer
+Created by Autumn Painter and Brian Geyer

 ## Open 'Cura'
 This is where you will adjust the size and orientation of your model for printing.